akuno-engineer/tgminiapp/README.md

 - Check that the Telegram Web App script is loaded
 - Verify your bot token and app configuration
 - Test on both mobile and desktop Telegram clients
+- Ensure all card images are properly loaded from `/public/images/cards/`